sjkelleyjr/Deadlock/outline/plot_outline.md

 - **Escalation**: Vincent's delusions are becoming more extreme
 - **Consequence**: His demands are becoming impossible to work around

-### Chapter 14: "The Vendor Meeting"
+### Chapter 14: "The Innovation Council (Part I: Vendors)"
-- Vincent brings in expensive consultants to "fix" the team
+- Vincent forms an Innovation Council with expensive consultants to "fix" the team
-- Consultants recommend the exact opposite of what the team needs
+- Consultants recommend performative solutions and dashboard theatre
-- Jordan tries to convince the vendors behind the scenes, but to no avail
+- Jordan works backchannels, fails to redirect scope
-- Mack and Alex create fake requirements to confuse consultants
+- Mack and Alex seed fake "requirements" that expose consultant ignorance
+- Setup: an external consultant will later validate risk in Ch24
-- **Escalation**: External pressure is added to internal dysfunction
+- **Escalation**: External pressure fuses with internal bureaucracy
-- **Consequence**: The engineers' previous victories are being scrutinized
+- **Consequence**: The team's prior subversions become exhibits for the council

-### Chapter 15: "Major Major's Investigation"
+### Chapter 15: "The Inquisition (Part I: Investigation)"
-- Major Major investigates "productivity issues" based on the team's previous subversions
+- Major Major opens a formal investigation into "productivity issues" targeting the team's subversions
-- His HR background and his fear of making the wrong call
+- His HR background and fear of a wrong call drive process over truth
-- His family life and his collection of motivational posters
-- **Escalation**: Management is starting to notice patterns
+- Quiet interviews and data pulls begin; access audits tighten
+- **Escalation**: Patterns are documented and weaponized
-- **Consequence**: The engineers' usual strategies are being monitored
+- **Consequence**: Usual strategies are monitored and now carry real risk

 ### Chapter 16: "The Reorganization"
 - ByteSauce announces major restructuring in response to "productivity issues"